Come to our visitor information centres in Phonsavanh, Thakhek and Vientiane!

 • Photo Galleries: View incredible images, including features on scrap metal collection and all-female clearance teams from award-winning MAG photographer, Sean Sutton.

 • Join the MAG family: buy a t-shirt, a copy of our DVD or a unique set of postcards.

 100 per cent of donations made at the visitor centres are spent directly on supporting MAG's work in Laos

-Location Main street (Thanon Laek 7; often known just as ‘road number 7’), next to Bamboozle Restaurant and Bar, Phonsavan, Xieng Khouang.
+Location: Main street (Thanon Laek 7; often known just as ‘road number 7’), next to STB bank, Phonsavan, Xieng Khouang.

 Telephone: +856 20 555 61173, +856 20 555 61164

 Location: Chao Anou Rd, in front of SureStay Hotel by Best Western Vientiane